jcartledge/bee/README.md

 Note the comments preceding task methods are shown as descriptions.

 list is the default task for bee so calling bee with no task specified will list all available user-defined tasksets and tasks.
-This is exploited by the bash_completion script to provide TAB completion of taskset and task names.
+This is exploited by the bash_completion script to provide TAB completion of taskset and task names (thanks to @neilang for this feature).